-This report is submitted in accordance with Section 5 of the Government Accountability Office (GAO) Act of 2008 and summarizes the activities of the Office of Inspector General (OIG) for the first half of fiscal year 2023.
+This report is being submitted in accordance with Section 5 of the Government Accountability Office (GAO) Act of 2008 and summarizes the activities of the Office of Inspector General (OIG) for the second half of fiscal year 2022.

-This is a critical time for us as we seek amendments to our enacting legislation to improve transparency and enhance our independence.
-Our legislative priorities seek parity with other federal Inspectors General in a number of areas.
-These include prior Congressional notification upon removal, transfer, or placement of the IG on non-duty status; greater budget independence; codification of the existing practice of having separate OIG counsel; and changes to the calculation of IG pay that enhance our independence and address a statutory limitation on staff pay which affects our office's ability to retain and recruit high-quality staff.
-The enactment of these legislative priorities will improve our ability to conduct efficient and effective oversight over GAO programs and operations.
-GAO and the Council of the Inspectors General on Integrity and Efficiency (CIGIE) leadership are familiar with and supportive of our efforts to modify GAO OIG's establishing legislation.
+This is a critical time for the OIG as we seek amendments to GAO OIG's enacting legislation to improve transparency and enhance the OIG's independence.
+GAO OIG's legislative priorities seek parity with other federal Inspectors General in a number of areas.
+These include prior Congressional notification upon removal, transfer, or placement of the IG on non-duty status; greater budget independence; codifying the existing practice of having separate OIG counsel; and changes to the calculation of IG pay that enhance IG independence and address a statutory limitation on staff pay which affects the office's ability to retain and recruit high-quality staff.
+The enactment of these legislative priorities will enhance the OIG's ability to conduct efficient and effective oversight over GAO programs and operations.
+GAO and CIGIE leadership are familiar with and supportive of our efforts to modify GAO OIG's establishing legislation.

-During this reporting period, we initiated work on one performance audit and continued work on three additional performance audits.
+During this reporting period, the OIG initiated work on one performance audit and continued work on three additional performance audits.
 We closed nine investigations and opened 11 new investigations.
 We processed 32 substantive hotline complaints, many of which were referred to other OIGs for action because the matters involved were within their jurisdictions.
-We remained active in the GAO and OIG communities by briefing new GAO employees on our audit and investigative missions, briefing GAO teams on the work of the GAO OIG, and participating in CIGIE committees and working groups, including those related to the Pandemic Response Accountability Committee.
-Details of these activities and our other accomplishments are provided in this report.
+We remained active in the GAO and OIG communities by briefing new GAO employees on our audit and investigative missions, briefing GAO teams on the work of the GAO OIG, and participating in Council of Inspectors General on Integrity and Efficiency committees and working groups, including those related to the Pandemic Response Accountability Committee.
+Details of these activities and other OIG accomplishments are provided in this report.

 We post our audit, evaluation, and semiannual reports at Inspector General | U.S. GAO and oversight.gov, a publicly-accessible, text-searchable website containing the latest reports from contributing federal inspectors general.
-In addition, our reports are included in the listing of available updates on GAO's GovDelivery subscription page.
+In addition, OIG reports are included in the listing of available updates on GAO's GovDelivery subscription page.
+We continue to look for innovative ways to enhance our oversight efforts and increase the transparency of our work.

 I would like to thank the OIG staff for their continued dedication to our mission and their professionalism.
-I also thank the Comptroller General, the Executive Committee, and GAO managers and staff for their continued cooperation and attention to the important work of our office.
+Thank you also to the Comptroller General, the Executive Committee, and GAO managers and staff for their continued cooperation and attention to the important work of our office.